Grim (Kristiansand): History

 The city of Kristiansand was founded because of the nearby farms in Grim, which included some crown land, along with the nearby area of Eg. The area was called Grimsmoen and in 1643 and 1644 it was transferred from Grim to the city of Kristiansand, and today that area is the city center, called Kvadraturen, after the quadrant-based town plan that was prepared using Renaissance ideals.
 The term Sanden is also used when referring to Grimsmoen.

-The districts of Strai and Mosby were both a part of Oddernes Municipality until it was merged into Kristiansand in 1965.
+The districts of Strai and Mosby were both a part of Oddernes Municipality until it was merged into Kristiansand Municipality in 1965.

 Population and demographics

 The district of Grim has a population of 5,200.
 Some of the larger neighborhoods in the district is Grimsmyra, Krossen, and Suldalen.
 The centrum of Grim is called Grim Torv and is located in the middle of the district.
 Grim consist of many large, white houses and apartments.
 Tinnheia is the district in Kristiansand with the most apartment buildings.
 There is a little centrum for Tinnheia at the top of the hill called Tinnheia Torv.
 Hellemyr consists of typical Norwegian neighborhoods.
 Strai and Mosby both consist of a lot of farms and rural neighborhoods.

 The borough of Grim is the 3rd most populous place for immigrants in Kristiansand, making up 22% of the population and 19% of the population of the district of Grim.
-About 5% of the immigrants are from Europe and North-America while 17% are from Africa and Asia.
+About 5% of the immigrants are from Europe and North America while 17% are from Africa and Asia.